cascade-gmbh/cascade-public-monorepo/README.md

   [doxygen](https://github.com/doxygen/doxygen),
   [coco/r](https://github.com/mingodad/CocoR-CPP)

-¹) *cloned into the working directory of the devcontainer/ci-runners*
+¹) *repositories cloned into the working directory of the devcontainer/ci-runners*
 ²) *installed into the devcontainer/ci-runners*

 ---